Yale-EEB723/syllabus/README.md

 Yandell and Ence.
 2012.
 A beginner's guide to eukaryotic genome annotation.
 Nature Review Genetics. https://doi.org/10.1038/nrg3174 (Discussion leader: Diego and Jasmine)

+#### Agenda

+The agenda:
+- Discuss assembly notes from last class
+- Go over today's paper
+- Identify two papers for next week
+- Walk through forking, cloning, and editing final project git repository.
+Make preliminary edits and push them.
+- Explain how to finish alignment exercise from last class as an assignment
+- Discuss genome annotation notes

+#### Notes

+A genome assembly is just a big fasta file.
+Much more interesting with annotations.

+Annotation goals include:
+- Identifying repeats
+  - Biologically interesting
+  - Technically important for understanding genome assembly and so that repeats can be masked for some downstream analyses that they can negatively impact
+- Identifying protein coding genes
+  - Build inventory of protein coding genes
+  - Identify introns, exons, promoters
+  - Predict mRNA structure
+- Identifying other regions,
+  - Noncoding RNA sequences
+  - Promoters
+  - etc...
+- Understanding genome structure
+  - Centromeres, telomeres, how scaffolds map to chromosomes

+The set of annotations can be encoded in standard formats and loaded into graphical browsers or interrogated computationally (as when comparing genome features across species)

+Annotations can be made
+- With *ab initio* methods based on the understanding of what these structures look like or particular properties they have
+- Based on comparison to a reference of similar sequences
+  - Looking for known repetitive DNA elements
+  - Blasting known protein coding genes

+Repeats
+- The extent and composition of repeats varies widely across species
+- Many repeats are well-known conserved sequences
+  - LINEs Long Interspersed Nuclear Elements.
+Retrotransposons about 7kb in length.
+They are transcribed and encode a reverse transcriptase that facilitates integration at new sites.
+  - SINEs Short Interspersed Nuclear Elements.
+100-700 bp retrotransposons.
+They do not have their on reverse transcriptase, so they are dependent on those of other elements

+Protein coding genes
+- Multiple nested annotations
+  - What is entire region needed for gene to function, including upstream upstream regions, transcribed region, and downstream regions
+  - What region is transcribed
+    - Identify promoter where transcription is initiated
+      - For eukaryotic protein coding genes, the binding site of RNA Polymerase II
+    - Identify the location where transcription is terminated

+  - Interons and exons
+  - Mature mRNA sequence prediction
+  - Protein sequence prediction

 ### Week 6 - Genome annotations